lsst-tstn/tstn-017/index.rst

 Topic and Attribute Renaming
 ----------------------------

-The clarify of the interface would benefit from some renaming of generic topics and attributes to reflect more closely their true meaning.
+The clarity and purpose of the interface would be improved by some renaming of generic topics and attributes to better reflect their true meaning.

 For instance, one of the things to point out is the use of words like "recommended" and "settings" in attributes that are related to configuration information.
 Users will usually count on being able to easily enable a component with appropriate defaults first and then, what different configurations they have available to fine tune the behavior of the system.